VoltDB/voltdb/examples/HOWTOs/enable-ssl/README.md

 This example demonstrates how to configure and run VoltDB while using SSL to secure connections to the database.

 VoltDB servers using SSL must be provided with a private key and a certificate which establishes trust for that key.
-Clients, including 'sqlcmd', are provided a one or more certificates that establishes that the server can be trusted.
+Clients, including 'sqlcmd', are provided one or more certificates that establishes that the server can be trusted.

 This application is not designed for performance assessments.
 SSL support is present in the "Voter" and "VoltKV" examples, both of which provide benchmarking applications.